Biography

 Let me introduce myself – my name is Nicola Tallis and I am a British Historian.
 I was born in Cardiff, but I have spent most of my life living in Wiltshire.
 However, you are more likely to find me sat at my computer in the British Library or the National Archives, or perusing the treasures of a stately home or castle.

 I have been fortunate enough to have enjoyed a varied career in the history and heritage sector since graduating.
 I completed an internship with the interpretation department at Hampton Court Palace which led to further work with the curatorial department, and I have also volunteered for the National Trust.
-I have worked as the curator at Sudeley Castle, and featured prominently on BBC’s Countryfile in April 2013, guiding at Sudeley.
+I have also worked as the curator at Sudeley Castle, and featured prominently on BBC’s Countryfile in April 2013, guiding at Sudeley.
 Additionally, I’ve worked as a historical researcher, and since 2013 I have been one of the resident historians for Alison Weir Tours.
-I’ve also written for a number of history magazines, including BBC History Magazine, History Revealed and Explore.
-I’ve also made numerous television and radio appearances, and offer work as a historical consultant.
+I’ve also written for a number of history magazines, including BBC History Magazine, History revealed and Explore.
+I’ve made numerous television and radio appearances, including Frankie Boyle’s Farewell to the Monarchy (Channel 4), Who Do You Think You Are?
+(BBC), The Gunpowder Plot (Channel 5), and The Vikings (Channel 5).
+I also offer work as a historical consultant.

 I spent three years researching and writing a biography of Lady Frances Brandon, mother to Lady Jane Grey – I never published it, but I was able to draw on my research when I completed my first book.
-Crown of Blood: The Deadly Inheritance of Lady Jane Grey, is a non-fiction biography, and was published in 2016 by Michael O’Mara Books in the UK, and Pegasus in the US.
-My second book, Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was published by Michael O’Mara Books in the UK in 2017, and in the US with Pegasus in 2018.
-It is the first ever biography of one of the great Elizabethans.
-Uncrowned Queen: The Fateful Life of Margaret Beaufort, Tudor Matriarch, was published by Michael O’Mara Books in the UK in 2019, and by Basic Books in the US in 2020.
-I am currently working on my fourth and fifth books, due to be published in 2022 and 2023.
-The title of one has yet to be announced, but the other is based on my doctorate.
-All the Queen’s Jewels, 1445-1548: Power, Majesty and Display will be published by Routledge.
+Crown of Blood: The Deadly Inheritance of Lady Jane Grey, is a non-fiction biography, and was published in 2016.
+My second book, Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was published in 2017, and is the first ever biography of one of the great Elizabethans.
+Uncrowned Queen: The Fateful Life of Margaret Beaufort, Tudor Matriarch, was published in 2019, whilst my first academic book, All the Queen’s Jewels, 1445-1548: Power, Majesty and Display was published in 2022.
+Young Elizabeth: Princess.
+Prisoner.
+Queen. was released on 29 February 2024.
+It was named Book of the Week in The Times.

 You can follow my progress by ‘connecting’ with me via my social media channels below.